aeberspaecher/pyoptics/design.rst

   TODO: is it convenient to differentiate the mask defining the aperture, and two real valued functions for each apodisation and wavefront?
-  --> probably yes as in that case different subclasses may take of defining
+  --> probably yes as in that case different subclasses may take care of
-      features separately (e.g. a subclass for typical optical systems with circular aperture stops)
+      defining features separately (e.g. a subclass for typical optical systems with circular aperture stops)

   Parameters defining the basic system:
   - NA defining the pupil dimension